2022 Results and Outlook

 Davis Advisors is committed to communicating with our investment partners as candidly as possible because we believe our investors benefit from understanding our investment philosophy and approach.
 Our views and opinions include “forward-looking statements” which may or may not be accurate over the long term.
 Forward-looking statements can be identified by words like “believe,” “expect,” “anticipate,” or similar expressions.
 You should not place undue reliance on forward-looking statements, which are current as of the date of this report.
 We disclaim any obligation to update or alter any forward-looking statements, whether as a result of new information, future events, or otherwise.
 While we believe we have a reasonable basis for our appraisals and we have confidence in our opinions, actual results may differ materially from those we anticipate.

 Davis Fundamental ETF Trust has adopted a Portfolio Holdings Disclosure policy that governs the release of non-public portfolio holding information.
-This policy is described in the prospectus.
+This policy is described in the Statement of Additional Information.
 Holding percentages are subject to change.
-Visit www.davisetfs.com or call 800-279-0279 for the most current public portfolio holdings information.
+Visit davisetfs.com or call 800-279-0279 for the most current public portfolio holdings information.

 We gather our index data from a combination of reputable sources, including, but not limited to, Lipper, Wilshire, and index websites.